jodiefostersarmy/jodiefostersarmy/README.md

 **Stuff about me:**

 - ⚡️ I’m a Full-Stack Developer Graduate
-- 🗿 Associate DevOps Engineer
+- 🗿 Associate DevOps Engineer in FinTech
 - 🪤 How to reach me: At any of the social links at the bottom of this page.
 - 🪑 Design enthusiast.
 - 🎱 Cyber Security student